skipperkongen/metaheuristics-python/README.md

 # metaheuristics-python
 A repo with challenges to solve using metaheuristiccs

+Example output from genetic sorting (lower fitness is better):

 ```
 Initial specimen  (fitness: 4): [6, 9, 3, 5, 8, 1, 4, 2, 0, 7]
 Genetic algorithm searching...